n1o/study_notes/study_notes/notes/hessian.md

 If the conditioning number of the hessian is low, gradient descent performs poorly.
 This is because in one dimension the derivative increases rapidly while in other directions it increases slowly.

-An example, lets assumme the conditioning number is 5, that means that the direction of most curvature has 5 times more curvature than the direction of the least curvature.
+An example, lets assume the conditioning number is 5, that means that the direction of most curvature has 5 times more curvature than the direction of the least curvature.